 On the C side, it is necessary to write functions for receiving and sending data with two byte length indicators from/to Erlang.
 By default, the C program should read from standard input (file descriptor 0) and write to standard output (file descriptor 1).
-Examples of such functions, read_cmd/1 and write_cmd/2, can be found in the file erl_comm.c [page 24].
+Examples of such functions, read_cmd/1 and write_cmd/2, are shown below.